Updated CDC Guidance for Fully Vaccinated Individuals in Health Care Settings

 - Consider designating staff responsible for stewarding those supplies and monitoring and providing just-in-time feedback promoting appropriate use by staff.

-- Facilities should have supplies of facemasks, respirators (if available and the facility has a respiratory protection program with trained, medically cleared, and fit-tested staff), gowns, gloves, and eye protection (i.e., face shield or goggles).
+- Facilities should have supplies of facemasks, respirators (if available and the facility has a respiratory protection program with trained, medically cleared, and fit-tested staff), gowns, gloves, and eye protection (for example, face shield or goggles).

 - Position a trash can near the exit inside the resident room to make it easy for staff to discard PPE prior to exiting the room or before providing care for another resident in the same room.